 The child must either be:

-Specifically, ITEPA 2003, s 318B states that the exemption applies to provision for children up to 1 September following their 15th birthday or 1
+Specifically, ITEPA 2003, s 318B states that the exemption applies to provision for children up to 1 September following their 15th birthday or 1 September following their 16th birthday if they are disabled.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.